5. Fortnightly synchronous Q&A session

-- Create a pre-session Canvas survey in the LMS.
+- Create a pre-session survey in the LMS.
 This could include free text fields for student questions and also Likert scale questions on areas of priority.

 - Create a poll in Zoom to run at the beginning of the session.